RadeonOpenCompute/ROCm_Documentation/Installation_Guide/Installation-Guide.rst

 	groups

-7. To add your user to the video group, use the following command for the sudo password:
+7. To add your user to the video group, use the following command with the sudo password:

 ::

 	sudo usermod -a -G video $LOGNAME